 Is Sayulita safe?

-Tourism is the main industry in Sayulita and as a foreign visitor, you are mostly safe, but that doesn’t mean you can forget about common sense.
+Sayulita is mostly safe for tourists, but that doesn’t mean you can forget about common sense.
 Petty crime still can happen in Sayulita, and you should always keep an eye on your belongings, whether you are at the beach or in a bar.

 Just like any other place, Sayulita is not perfectly safe.
 While you should enjoy this charming pueblo, you should always be aware of your surroundings and be careful about sharing your travel plans or personal information with strangers.

 Leave your designer clothes and flashy jewelry at home.
-Sayulita is a relaxed town where most tourists wear shorts and flip flops, and sporting expensive clothes can make you feel out of place.
+It’s a relaxed town where most tourists wear shorts and flip flops, and sporting expensive clothes can make you feel out of place.

 Safety Wing is one of the best insurance plans for long-term travelers and digital nomads that covers you in the event of stolen and lost luggage, hospital visits and other unforeseen circumstances.
 WorldNomads is one of the most popular travel insurance options that offers option for long and short-term travel.